weaveworks/profiles/userdocs/profiles.dev/docs/catalog-docs/add-profiles.md

   - url: https://github.com/weaveworks/profiles-examples
 ```

-After applying the manifest and waiting a moment, we can use `pctl get` to see the
+After applying the manifest and waiting a moment, we can use `pctl get --catalog` to see the
 catalogued profiles:

 ```bash